 - After your assessment you may leave hospital or you may stay under a section of the Mental Health Act.

-- You have rights while under this section, such as getting legal advice, the police or hospital telling someone where you are and getting treatment from a healthcare professional.
+- You have rights under this section.
+You can get legal advice, ask the police or hospital to tell someone where you are and get mental health treatment.

 Need practical advice & info?
 We can help.

 Contact our Advice team about mental health & related issues